bbayles/py3flowtools/README.md

 * More unit tests
 * IPv6 support
 * More thorough documentation
-* Method to guess which log format is to be used
 * Support for gzip-compressed logs

 I started with the idea of updating the [pyflowtools](http://code.google.com/p/pyflowtools/)